MacDoland/technical-test-front-end-main/README.md

 Once I have all the basic MVP components together I can start to think about the presentation and how I break these down into reusable components, having the initial tests in place will be benefitial to make sure I don't break anything in the process.

+### Refactoring Components

+It dawns on me that number of the views displaying Farms, Turbines, Inspections etc could be pretty similar and represented by one or a few components.
+That is if I wanted to just show them individually, but the api-spec describes relation ships so for the moment I am going to keep them as seperate views and I will look for an opportunity to refactor later.